MartinCote1978/angular-test/src/Apps/shared/img/README.md

-Any images shared between Tablet and Phone would be here.
+Any images shared between Web, Tablet and Phone would be here.